AndrosDe/ploerr/README.md

 ## Future Implementation
 * offer more payment options
-* search and sort function if more products are added
+* search and more sort function if more products are added
-* update the model for products by splitting it into two connected models:
-  * one for product: Plörr, Plörr Lau
-  * one for the container: Single Can, Sixpack, 4x Sixpack, 10l-keg, 25l-keg, 50l-keg
-* rating system for customers
 * login via social media account
 * securing order history to be only viewed by the customer that made the order
 <hr>